vinaydhegde/testdriven-site/_posts/2017-05-11-02-part1-docker-config.markdown

 $ docker-compose build
 ```

 This will take a few minutes the first time.
+Subsequent builds will be much faster since Docker caches the results of the first build.
 Once done, fire up the container:

 ```sh
 $ docker-compose up -d
 ```

+> The `-d` flag is used to run the containers in the background.

 Grab the IP associated with the machine: